 About BUP

-I am honored to be selected as Chair of the Bethesda Urban Partnership Board of Directors, an organization I have had the immense pleasure of being part of for many years.
-As I assume the position for the July 2021 - June 2022 term, I would be remiss to not both thank and commend our community for its resiliency.
-In the face of the global pandemic, the committed BUP team, Board of Directors, Bethesda business owners and residents continued to shine a light on our downtown by serving and supporting each other.
+I am honored to serve as Chair of the Bethesda Urban Partnership (BUP) Board of Directors, an organization I have had the pleasure of being a part of for many years.
+As I assume the position for the July 2025 – June 2026 term, I would like to thank our community for its continued support of downtown Bethesda.
+As a local resident, I am thrilled to lead an organization that creates fun and unique experiences for the community while promoting Bethesda’s many great restaurants, interesting shops, and cultural programming.

 Best regards,